 Occasionally, we get questions specifically related to particular churches or cemeteries featured here.
 For example, “Can I get married at the Prayer Palace?“, or “Does St. Patricks collect cash register receipts for charity?“.
 We’ve received such questions even after adding a short, easy to answer quiz to ensure that questioners do actually read this FAQ!
 And so now I’ve felt compelled to expand on the previous one word answer to this question.

 So, do we have anything to do with any of the churches or cemeteries featured here?
 Well, I occasionally attended the weekly service at one church about 20 years ago, and we attended a wedding service at another.
-Also, the minister at a local church is the brother of a high school classmate.
+Also, the minister at a local church was the brother of a high school classmate.
 Apart from these trivial connections, we have nothing to do with any of the churches or cemeteries shown here.

 Now that you know the answer to this question, what do you do next?
 Generally, we try to add links to an official church web site where we know one exists.
 But the best way to contact a real person at the church you’re interested in is to search for the church using Google, or to look up their phone number in the phone book.